WiljamiT/weather-app/README.md

+#Weather App

-This application will fetch a weather forecast from the OpenWeather.
+This application will fetch a weather forecast from the [OpenWeather](https://openweathermap.org/).
 Just type city name and click Get Forecast button!